Flowminder/FlowKit/docs/source/administrator.md

 #### Configuring the Cache

-There are two parameters which control FlowKit's cache, both of which are in the `cache.cache_config` table. `half_life` controls how much weight is given to recency of access when updating the cache score. `half_life` is in units of number of cache retrievals, so a larger value for `half_life` will give less weight to recency and frequency of access.
+There are three parameters which control FlowKit's cache, both of which are in the `cache.cache_config` table. `half_life` controls how much weight is given to recency of access when updating the cache score. `half_life` is in units of number of cache retrievals, so a larger value for `half_life` will give less weight to recency and frequency of access.

 !!! example
     `big_query` and `small_query` both took 100 seconds to calculate. `big_query` takes 100 bytes to store, and `small_query` takes 10 bytes.